-We reclassified the fair value of the 166,333 outstanding private placement warrants from equity to other long-term liabilities in our condensed consolidated balance sheet as of March 31, 2021, and revalued the liability associated with the private placement warrants each reporting period through their cashless exercise and settlement in exchange for the issuance of 111,426 shares of our common stock in September 2021.
-The fair value of the private placement warrants as of March 31, 2021, totaled approximately \$0.7 million.
-Upon establishment of this liability, we classified approximately \$0.3 million from additional paid-in capital and recognized a charge of approximately \$0.4 million to other income (expense), net, reflecting the net change in fair value of these warrants between October 27, 2020 and March 31, 2021.
-We did not recognize a liability in relation to the private placement warrants prior to March 31, 2021, as we previously determined that the fair value of these warrants were immaterial.
+We reclassified the fair value associated with the 166,333 outstanding private placement warrants from equity to other long-term liabilities in our unaudited condensed consolidated balance sheet as of March 31, 2021.
+Upon establishment of this liability, we reclassified approximately \$0.3 million from additional paid-in capital and recognized a charge of approximately \$0.4 million to other income (expense), net, resulting from the change in fair value of these warrants.
+We did not recognize a liability in relation to our private placement warrants prior to March 31, 2021, as we previously determined that the fair value of these warrants was immaterial.
+No private placement warrants remained outstanding as of March 31, 2022 and December 31, 2021.
+For additional information on our private placement warrants, please read Note 12, Stockholders' Equity, to our audited consolidated financial statements included in our Annual Report.